Autostronomy/AstroPhot/docs/coordinates.rst

 of two vectors: ``reference_radec`` and ``reference_planexy``.
 These variables are stored in all ``Image_Header`` objects and essentially pin down the mapping such that one coordinate will get mapped to the other.
-All other coordinates follow from the projection system assumed.
+All other coordinates follow from the projection system assumed (i.e. Gnomonic).
 It is possible to specify these variables directly when constructing an image, or implicitly if you give some other relevant information (eg an Astropy WCS).
-AstroPhot also keeps track of two more vectors: ``reference_imageij`` and ``reference_imagexy``.
+AstroPhot Window objects also keep track of two more vectors: ``reference_imageij`` and ``reference_imagexy``.
 These variables control where an image is placed in the tangent plane and represent a fixed point between the pixel coordinates and the tangent plane coordinates.
 If your pixel scale matrix includes a rotation then the rotation will be performed about this position.

 All together, these reference positions define how pixels are mapped in AstroPhot.
 This level of generality is overkill for analyzing a